bobydo/OOPTypeScript_DanWahlin/readme.md

 1. Install Node.js from http://nodejs.org

-1. Run `npm install`
+2. Run `npm install`

+3. Run `npm run webpack:w`

-1. Run `npm start` to compile the TypeScript and start the server
+4. Open another terminal to Run `npm start` to compile the TypeScript and start the server